totetmatt/Bonzomatic-network/README.md

 - GLFW by whoever made GLFW (https://www.glfw.org/faq.html)
 - JSON++ by Hong Jiang (https://github.com/hjiang/jsonxx)
 - NDI(tm) SDK by NewTek(tm) (https://www.newtek.com/ndi.html)
+- Mongoose Embedded Web Server Library by Cesanta (https://github.com/cesanta/mongoose)

 These software are available under their respective licenses.

+The network part has been written by NuSan and is public domain.
 The remainder of this project code was (mostly, I guess) written by Gargaj / Conspiracy and is public domain.
 OSX / macOS maintenance and ports by Alkama / Tpolm + Calodox; Linux maintenance by PoroCYon / K2.